Through the 2012 “second generation” CEIRS solicitation, NIAID identified five Centers to continue important research activities, which include:

 CEIRS Network Principal Investigators

-From left to right: Dr. John Treanor, NYICE; Dr. David Topham, NYICE; Dr. Richard Webby, SJCEIRS; Dr. Richard Rothman, JHCEIRS; Dr. Diane Post, CEIRS Project Officer; Dr. Aldofo García-Sastre, CRIP; Dr. Andy Pekosz, JHCEIRS; Dr. Stacey Schultz-Cherry, SJCEIRS; Dr. Richard Compans, Emory-UGA CEIRS.
-Not Pictured, Dr. Walter Orenstein, Emory-UGA CEIRS.
+From left to right: Dr. John Treanor; Dr. David Topham, NYICE; Dr. Richard Webby, SJCEIRS; Dr. Richard Rothman, JHCEIRS; Dr. Diane Post, Section Chief, NIAID; Dr. Adolfo García-Sastre, CRIP; Dr. Andy Pekosz, JHCEIRS; Dr. Stacey Schultz-Cherry, SJCEIRS; Dr. Richard Compans, Emory-UGA CEIRS.
+Not Pictured, Dr. Walter Orenstein, Emory-UGA CEIRS; Dr. Marciela DeGrace, CEIRS Program Officer, NIAID.